pravusid/dotfiles/linux/applications.md

   - `yay -S ulauncher`

     ```sh
+    # in X11
     # Make sure no app is using ALT+SPACE.
     # Open ULauncher Preferences.
 Map keys to Alt+Super L (the order is important) and exit ULauncher.
     # Then, edit settings.json in home/user/.config/ulauncher and change Super L to space.
     # You should have sth like this: "hotkey-show-app": "<Alt>space".
 Save & launch ULauncher.

+    # in Wayland
+    # Install package wmctrl (needed to activate app focus)
+    # Open Ulauncher Preferences and set hotkey to something you'll never use
+    # Open OS Settings > Devices > Keyboard > Add Hotkey > Scroll all the way down > Click +
+    # In Command enter ulauncher-toggle, set name and shortcut, then click Add
     ```

   - 버전관리자(asdf, pyenv)에서 python global 설정한 경우 빌드 실패할 수 있음

+- Chromium: `sudo pacman -S chromium`

 - Chrome: `yay -S google-chrome`